achudars/resizable-layout-with-side-panels/README.md

 ----

 * if a tab is dragged out, and one closes left or right panel, the tab with its contents disappears
+* containing too many tabs in one panel (left or right) results in ugly two rows of tabs